 The mission of OFHC, as an extension of the CCHHS, is to provide high caliber medical care for adults and a wide range of specialty and diagnostic outpatient services.
 OFHC also provides access to immediate care (non-emergency) services and on-site primary care.
 Simply stated, we have matched health services with the greatest need, which today, is outpatient care.
 We are dedicated to improving the patient experience of care in the outpatient setting.

-OFHC provides operational support (pharmacy, specialty, financial billing) to three CCHHS primary care clinics located in Ford Heights, Phoenix and Robbins.
-It coordinates access to tertiary level specialty services at Stroger Hospital for residents of the south suburbs, while maintaining specialized training for physicians and other healthcare professionals in ophthalmology, podiatry, and psychology.
+OFHC coordinates access to tertiary level specialty services at John H. Stroger, Jr. Hospital for residents of the south suburbs, while maintaining specialized training for physicians and other healthcare professionals in ophthalmology, podiatry, and psychology.

 During the first week of December, 1910 the Oak Forest Institutions, known as the ‘poor farm’, opened to provide food and shelter for the indigent population of Cook County.
 The daily average population was 1,694.
 The simultaneous opening of the tuberculosis infirmary, along with the poor farm gave the facility a health care mission from the start.